hrmJ/matkakertomukset/teksti/analysis.md

 One way to get an idea about what kind of a strategy a writer is using to introduce the topic of accommodation is to look at the *dependency role* given to the indicator word by the parser.
-The distribution of different dependency roles of the topic indicators is given in table 1:[^distexpl]
+The distribution of different dependency roles of the topic indicators is given in table NA:[^distexpl]

 |Dependency role | Frequency|